Donald Trump Pardons Rappers Lil Wayne and Kodak Black in Final Hours Before Joe Biden's Inauguration - E! Online

 Among those receiving a pardon was Lil Wayne, née Dwayne Carter Jr., who faced up to 10 years behind bars after pleading guilty to a federal gun charge on Dec.
 12. The star had tweeted his support for Trump less than a week prior to the 2020 election.

 Meanwhile, rapper Kodak Black, whose real name is Bill Kapri, received a commutation after pleading guilty to a firearm charge in March 2020.
-The 23-year-old performer was awaiting sentencing but had already been sentenced to 46 months in federal prison for making a false statement to buy the weapon.
-He has served nearly half of that time.
+The 23-year-old performer had been sentenced to 46 months in federal prison for making a false statement to buy the weapon, and has served nearly half of that time.

-"President Trump and his administration have been tireless advocates on behalf of the African-American community," Bradford Cohen, the attorney for both rapper, told Rolling Stone.
-"These pardons are a perfect example of this administration following up on its reforms and commitments."
+Kodak's attorney, Bradford Cohen, issued a statement to E!
+News in which the rapper expressed his appreciation for the fresh start.

+"He is happy he will be able to see his son and his family, thanks to the President communing his sentence of 46 months for a paperwork offense," Cohen said on behalf of his client.
+"He appreciates President Trump for taking the time to recognize that he can contribute to society in a meaningful way."

 Other individuals granted clemency were Trump's onetime aide Steve Bannon, who had pleaded not guilty to fraud and money laundering charges related to the "We Build the Wall" fundraising campaign; former Detroit Mayor Kwame Kilpatrick, convicted on 24 federal felony counts including extortion and racketeering; and real estate developer Bob Zangrillo, charged in the 2019 college admissions scandal.